By Laura Pochodylo '14

 "I would like to create a situation where students can come and work in the lab, but there's also an online tool that is a combination of instructional videos and readings, sort of a step-by-step process to teach students how to do ceramic analysis," Fatkin said.
 "I would like this to be a tool that I could then share with other people at other campuses so that wherever you were, if you had an interest in ceramic analysis, you could use this tool."

-More photos from Danielle Fatkin's archaeology lab.
-Full-screen and captions available in a set at the Knox College Flickr channel
+More photos from Danielle Fatkin's archaeology lab are available in a set at the Knox College Flickr channel